kokkos/kokkos-comm/docs/api/mpi.rst

     :param rv: The view to be received.
     :param op: The MPI operation to be applied.
     :param root: The rank of the root process.
     :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView SView, KokkosView RView> \
+                  auto ireduce(const ExecSpace &space, const SView &sv, RView &rv, MPI_Op op, int root, MPI_Comm comm) -> Request<MpiSpace>

+    ``MPI_Ireduce`` with ``Kokkos::View`` arguments.

+    :tparam ExecSpace: The execution space.
+    :tparam SView: The type of the view to be sent.
+    :tparam RView: The type of the view to be received.

+    :param space: The execution space.
+    :param sv: The view to be sent.
+    :param rv: The view to be received (valid only on ``root``).
+    :param op: The MPI operation to be applied.
+    :param root: The rank of the root process.
+    :param comm: The MPI communicator.

+    :return: A request object for the non-blocking reduction.

+.. cpp:function:: template <KokkosView View> \
+                  auto broadcast(const View &v, int root, MPI_Comm comm) -> void

+    ``MPI_Bcast`` with a ``Kokkos::View``.

+    :tparam View: The type of the view to be broadcast.

+    :param v: The view to be broadcast (must be contiguous).
+    :param root: The rank of the root process.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView View> \
+                  auto broadcast(const ExecSpace &space, const View &v, int root, MPI_Comm comm) -> void

+    ``MPI_Bcast`` with a ``Kokkos::View`` and execution space.

+    :tparam ExecSpace: The execution space.
+    :tparam View: The type of the view to be broadcast.

+    :param space: The execution space.
+    :param v: The view to be broadcast (must be contiguous).
+    :param root: The rank of the root process.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView View> \
+                  auto ibroadcast(const ExecSpace &space, View &v, int root, MPI_Comm comm) -> Request<MpiSpace>

+    ``MPI_Ibcast`` with a ``Kokkos::View``.

+    :tparam ExecSpace: The execution space.
+    :tparam View: The type of the view to be broadcast.

+    :param space: The execution space.
+    :param v: The view to be broadcast (must be contiguous).
+    :param root: The rank of the root process.
+    :param comm: The MPI communicator.

+    :return: A request object for the non-blocking broadcast.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView SendView, KokkosView RecvView> \
+                  auto alltoall(const ExecSpace &space, const SendView &sv, const size_t sendCount, const RecvView &rv, const size_t recvCount, MPI_Comm comm) -> void

+    ``MPI_Alltoall`` with ``Kokkos::View`` arguments.

+    :tparam ExecSpace: The execution space.
+    :tparam SendView: The type of the view to be sent.
+    :tparam RecvView: The type of the view to be received.

+    :param space: The execution space.
+    :param sv: The view to be sent (must be contiguous).
+    :param sendCount: The number of elements to send to each process.
+    :param rv: The view to be received (must be contiguous).
+    :param recvCount: The number of elements to receive from each process.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView RecvView> \
+                  auto alltoall(const ExecSpace &space, const RecvView &rv, const size_t recvCount, MPI_Comm comm) -> void

+    ``MPI_Alltoall`` (in-place) with a ``Kokkos::View``.

+    :tparam ExecSpace: The execution space.
+    :tparam RecvView: The type of the view to be received.

+    :param space: The execution space.
+    :param rv: The view to be received (must be contiguous).
+    :param recvCount: The number of elements to receive from each process.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView SView, KokkosView RView> \
+                  auto ialltoall(const ExecSpace &space, const SView sv, RView rv, int count, MPI_Comm comm) -> Request<MpiSpace>

+    ``MPI_Ialltoall`` with ``Kokkos::View`` arguments.

+    :tparam ExecSpace: The execution space.
+    :tparam SView: The type of the view to be sent.
+    :tparam RView: The type of the view to be received.

+    :param space: The execution space.
+    :param sv: The view to be sent (must be contiguous).
+    :param rv: The view to be received (must be contiguous).
+    :param count: The number of elements sent to (and received from) each process.
+    :param comm: The MPI communicator.

+    :return: A request object for the non-blocking all-to-all.

+.. cpp:function:: template <KokkosView SendView, KokkosView RecvView> \
+                  auto allreduce(const SendView &sv, const RecvView &rv, MPI_Op op, MPI_Comm comm) -> void

+    ``MPI_Allreduce`` with ``Kokkos::View`` arguments.

+    :tparam SendView: The type of the view to be sent.
+    :tparam RecvView: The type of the view to be received.

+    :param sv: The view to be sent (must be contiguous).
+    :param rv: The view to be received (must be contiguous, same size as ``sv``).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosView View> \
+                  auto allreduce(const View &v, MPI_Op op, MPI_Comm comm) -> void

+    ``MPI_Allreduce`` (in-place) with a ``Kokkos::View``.

+    :tparam View: The type of the view to be reduced.

+    :param v: The view to be reduced (must be contiguous).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView SendView, KokkosView RecvView> \
+                  auto allreduce(const ExecSpace &space, const SendView &sv, const RecvView &rv, MPI_Op op, MPI_Comm comm) -> void

+    ``MPI_Allreduce`` with ``Kokkos::View`` arguments and an execution space.

+    :tparam ExecSpace: The execution space.
+    :tparam SendView: The type of the view to be sent.
+    :tparam RecvView: The type of the view to be received.

+    :param space: The execution space.
+    :param sv: The view to be sent (must be contiguous).
+    :param rv: The view to be received (must be contiguous, same size as ``sv``).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView View> \
+                  auto allreduce(const ExecSpace &space, const View &v, MPI_Op op, MPI_Comm comm) -> void

+    ``MPI_Allreduce`` (in-place) with a ``Kokkos::View`` and an execution space.

+    :tparam ExecSpace: The execution space.
+    :tparam View: The type of the view to be reduced.

+    :param space: The execution space.
+    :param v: The view to be reduced (must be contiguous).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosView SView, KokkosView RView, KokkosExecutionSpace ExecSpace> \
+                  auto iallreduce(const ExecSpace &space, const SView sv, RView rv, MPI_Op op, MPI_Comm comm) -> Request<MpiSpace>

+    ``MPI_Iallreduce`` with ``Kokkos::View`` arguments.

+    :tparam SView: The type of the view to be sent.
+    :tparam RView: The type of the view to be received.
+    :tparam ExecSpace: The execution space.

+    :param space: The execution space.
+    :param sv: The view to be sent (must be contiguous).
+    :param rv: The view to be received (must be contiguous, same size as ``sv``).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.

+    :return: A request object for the non-blocking all-reduce.

+.. cpp:function:: template <KokkosView SendView, KokkosView RecvView> \
+                  auto inclusive_scan(const SendView &sv, const RecvView &rv, MPI_Op op, MPI_Comm comm) -> void

+    ``MPI_Scan`` with ``Kokkos::View`` arguments.

+    :tparam SendView: The type of the view to be sent.
+    :tparam RecvView: The type of the view to be received.

+    :param sv: The view to be sent (must be contiguous, rank ≤ 1).
+    :param rv: The view to be received (must be contiguous, same size as ``sv``).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView SendView, KokkosView RecvView> \
+                  auto inclusive_scan(const ExecSpace &space, const SendView &sv, const RecvView &rv, MPI_Op op, MPI_Comm comm) -> void

+    ``MPI_Scan`` with ``Kokkos::View`` arguments and an execution space.

+    :tparam ExecSpace: The execution space.
+    :tparam SendView: The type of the view to be sent.
+    :tparam RecvView: The type of the view to be received.

+    :param space: The execution space.
+    :param sv: The view to be sent (must be contiguous).
+    :param rv: The view to be received (must be contiguous, same size as ``sv``).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosView SendView, KokkosView RecvView> \
+                  auto exclusive_scan(const SendView &sv, const RecvView &rv, MPI_Op op, MPI_Comm comm) -> void

+    ``MPI_Exscan`` with ``Kokkos::View`` arguments.

+    :tparam SendView: The type of the view to be sent.
+    :tparam RecvView: The type of the view to be received.

+    :param sv: The view to be sent (must be contiguous, rank ≤ 1).
+    :param rv: The view to be received (must be contiguous, same size as ``sv``).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.

+.. cpp:function:: template <KokkosExecutionSpace ExecSpace, KokkosView SendView, KokkosView RecvView> \
+                  auto exclusive_scan(const ExecSpace &space, const SendView &sv, const RecvView &rv, MPI_Op op, MPI_Comm comm) -> void

+    ``MPI_Exscan`` with ``Kokkos::View`` arguments and an execution space.

+    :tparam ExecSpace: The execution space.
+    :tparam SendView: The type of the view to be sent.
+    :tparam RecvView: The type of the view to be received.

+    :param space: The execution space.
+    :param sv: The view to be sent (must be contiguous).
+    :param rv: The view to be received (must be contiguous, same size as ``sv``).
+    :param op: The MPI operation to be applied.
+    :param comm: The MPI communicator.